 Head: Leszek Kaczmarek, Ph.D.

 Our research aim is to understand brain-mind connection.
 We believe that is is possible to localize specific mind functions into the brain and then reveal their molecular and cellular underpinnings.
 The window to understand mind is learning and memory that can be successfully studied in experimental animals.
 At the molecular and cellular levels , synaptic plasticity appears to provide plausible explanation for those phenomena.
-Twenty five years ago, together with H.J.
+Over thirty years ago, together with H.J.
 Matthies and his colleagues from Magdeburg and simultaneously with K.V.
 Anokhin and his coworkers in Moscow, we have discovered gene expression in the mammalian brain in learning.
 The first such gene was c-fos, encoding a component of transcription factor AP-1.
 This led us to identify c-Fos/AP-1 such target genes in activated neurons as TIMP-1 (tissue inhibitor of matrix metalloproteinases) and MMP-9 (matrix metalloproteinase).
 Over the last dozen years we have shown that MMP-9 is produced and released at the excitatory synapses in response to enhanced neuronal activity to play a paramount role in the synaptic plasticity, learning and memory as well as in neuropsychiatric disorders, including epilepsy, alcohol addiction, schizophrenia and bipolar disorder.
 Presently, our major research effort is focused on MMP-9 and its fundamental role in controlling morphological and functional plasticity of the excitatory synapses, especially in the central nucleus of the amygdala, which we have implicated as pivotal for the appetitive learning.

 de Hoz L., Gierej D., Lioudyno L., Jaworski J., Blazejczyk M., Cruces-Solís H., Beroun A., Lebitko T., Nikolaev T., Knapska E., Nelken I., Kaczmarek L. Blocking c-Fos expression reveals the role of auditory cortex plasticity in sound frequency discrimination learning.
 Cerebral Cortex, 28: 1645–1655, 2018.